ustun/reactjs-introduction/README.md

 ## Other Important Topics

-In addition to these central topics, we can mention the following important topics in the React ecosystem:
+In addition to these central topics, we should mention the following important topics in the React ecosystem:

-1. During development time, React Devtools is a great help.
+1. During development time, React Devtools Chrome extension is a great help.
 It allows one to view the application as a component tree, just like the HTML DOM tree.
 One can also view the props and state values of individual components.

-2. Using node.js serverside and same React components from our clientside application, we can build a server-side React application so that we can build isomorphic applications.
-Here, instead of React.render, we can use React.renderToString, which will output the components view as an HTML string, which we can serve to the user.
+2. Using node.js serverside and same React components from our clientside application, we can build a server-side React application so that we can have isomorphic applications.
+Here, instead of `React.render', we can use 'React.renderToString', which will output the components view as an HTML string, which we serve to the user.
 Using isomorphic techniques, we can get SEO benefits and faster initial page loads.

 3. With recently announced React Native, it will be possible to build native